 The Vitamin C Foundation approves products that are DSM Quali-C qualified L-ascorbate from Scotland.

-I use to have this as Beyond Health’s Vitamin C, however I have since discovered that Perque creates these for Beyond Health under a private label, and Beyond Health then increases the price.
+I use to have this as Beyond Health’s Vitamin C, however, I have since discovered that Perque creates these for Beyond Health under a private label, and Beyond Health then increases the price.
 Not cool.
-So I found the original Perque vitamin C that is much cheaper, and as advertised, 100 percent L-ascorbate, pH balance, buffered and corn free.
+So I found the original Perque vitamin C that is much cheaper, and as advertised, 100 percent L-ascorbate, pH balanced, buffered and corn free.